I3A-NavSys/utrafman_sim/docs/install.md

 # Installation

-## Operative system
+## Set up your machine

+You can install U-TRAFMAN on either a computer or a virtual machine.
+We have successfully tested it with VMware Workstation Player 17.
+You can obtain it [here](https://www.vmware.com/es/products/workstation-player/workstation-player-evaluation.html).

 Configure a computer with **Ubuntu 20.04.6 LTS (Focal Fossa)**.
 You can obtain a Desktop Image [here](https://releases.ubuntu.com/focal).

 >:warning: U-TRAFMAN has been developed and tested in the specified Ubuntu version.
 While it might work in other versions, there are no guarantees of compatibility.

-You can install it on either a physical machine or a virtual machine.
-We have successfully tested it with VMware Workstation Player.
-You can obtain it [here](https://www.vmware.com/es/products/workstation-player/workstation-player-evaluation.html).

 ## ROS and Gazebo